We invite you to discover, follow, love and share Jesus through our various Ministries....

 Beginning with our small groups, we seek to build relationships with individuals and families.

-- Help prepare and / or deliver meals to those in need
+- Help prepare and / or deliver meals

 - Join the Worship Hosts